hkuedl/Heat-Cold_Wave_Load_Forecasting/README.md

 ## Data Preparation

 Source data can be found in the following [OneDrive Link](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/lnan_connect_hku_hk/ElbMtnE75hdEpmiEk_3uA-0BgV2nvZp92RA1GWOXn2CxNg?e=efORZP).
-Note that according to data
+Users can download the filefold "Data" from this link, and replace the filefold "Data" in this repository.
+Note that due to privacy concerns regarding certain data, we are only releasing two processed public datasets: Europe and PJM data.